 A supplement which has been proven in hundreds (if not thousands of studies), is more validated than anything else available and best of all it is extremely good value for money.

-You don’t hear much about it these days as companies are too busy pushing others products, but Creatine Monohydrate is still the king.
+You don’t hear much about it these days as companies are too busy pushing other products, but Creatine Monohydrate is still the king.

 In terms of results and bang for your buck, nothing comes close to Creatine Monohydrate.
 When using Creatine some find it beneficial to take a loading dose of 10-20 grams a day for the first 2 weeks then settle on a maintenance dose of 3-5 grams a day.
 Results in strength, muscle size and training capacity should result.

 What about other types of Creatine?
-Well, despite popular talk, Creatine Monohydrate is more scientifically verified than any other form of Creatine.
-Sure, other types may be 30 times more soluble, that has little to do with effectiveness, in head to head tests Creatine Monohydrate wins.
+Well, despite the popular talk, Creatine Monohydrate is more scientifically verified than any other form of Creatine.
+Sure, other types may be 30 times more soluble, which has little to do with effectiveness, in head-to-head tests Creatine Monohydrate wins.

 We would recommend other forms of Creatine if you have issues with bloating or cramps from Creatine Monohydrate, if you don’t suffer such effects, Creatine Monohydrate is the best choice.